Dwijen Bandyopadhyay: Career

-Dwijen Bandyopadhyay has a degree in Chartered Accountancy and has been the Chief Accountant at Amrita Bazar Patrika for many years until the company closed down.
+Dwijen Bandyopadhyay had a degree in Chartered Accountancy and had been the Chief Accountant at Amrita Bazar Patrika for many years until the company closed down.
 He joined as a professor in the department of Drama at Rabindra Bharati University, Kolkata right after he came to the limelight through a popular Bengali comedy-cum-thriller series Abar Jakher Dhan.
 Later during the early 2000s he found ground in the acting industry through the TV serials Chuni Panna and Labonyer Sansar.
 He acted in various movies and T.V. serials.
 Bandyopadhyay played in both intellectual and mainstream films along with continuing his work in the culture of Group theatre of Kolkata.
 He performed in dramas like; Amitakshar, Ghora, Samabartan, Balidan, Abhimukh, Dashchakra, Mallabhumi, and Mushthijog, Gunadharer Asukh, Spardhabarna, Monoshchokhyu, Ainshiddho and Bhootnath.
 Bandyopadhyay constituted his own theatre group Samstab in 1982.
 His last stage performance was on 1st January, 2016 of the play Bhootnath at Girish Manch after which he succumbed to a major nerve problem and several minor cerebral strokes.